 Since 2013 we noticed differences in individual feeding patterns of lynxes.
-From November 2013 until mid-December 2017 (in conditions of low roe deer density) we learnt the following examples from individual lynx diet analysis in the conditions, when roe deer density was low:
+From November 2013 until mid-December 2017 (in conditions of low roe deer density: on average 0.2-1.3 inds/1km²) we learnt the following examples from individual lynx diet analysis:

 adult male (Kazimir) (196 scats; 144 in CS and 52 in WS ): beaver (29%BC), hare (14%BC), wild boar (12%BC), raccoon dog (12%BC), red deer (11% BC), roe deer (10%BC), squirrel (5% BC), rodents (3% BC), red fox (1% BC), pine marten (<1% BC), hedgehog (<1%BC), hazel grouse, mallard and small birds (2% BC);

-adult female without litter or with 2 kittens (Hanna) (94 scats; 34 in CS, 60 in WS): red deer and roe deer (19%BC), small rodents (8%BC), red squirrel (4%BC), beaver (13%BC), raccoon dog (5%BC), red fox (1%BC), muskrat (1%BC), hare (24%BC), hedgehog (4%BC), pine marten (<1%BC), American mink (<1%BC), owls (<1%BC), hazel grouse (3%BC), capercaylie (6%BC), mallard (4%BC), small birds (7%BC); this family lived in the core area of Kazimir, and, so, faced with the same prey abundance and availability, but had a distinctive diet;
+adult female without litter or with 2 kittens (Hanna) (94 scats; 34 in CS, 60 in WS): red deer and roe deer (19%BC), small rodents (8%BC), red squirrel (4%BC), beaver (13%BC), raccoon dog (5%BC), red fox (1%BC), muskrat (1%BC), hare (24%BC), hedgehog (4%BC), pine marten (<1%BC), American mink (<1%BC), owls (<1%BC), hazel grouse (3%BC), capercaillie (6%BC), mallard (4%BC), small birds (7%BC); this family lived in the core area of Kazimir, was faced with the same prey abundance and availability, but had a clearly distinctive diet;

-adult female (Jadz’viha) with 2-3 kittens during three consecutive years (177 scats; 154 in CS, 23 in WS ): roe deer (65%BC), hare (10%BC), small rodents (7%BC), grouses and other birds (6%BC), wild boar (4%BC), small rodents (7%BC), red squirrel (<1%BC) and hedgehog (<1%BC).
+adult female (Jadz’viha) with 2-3 kittens during three consecutive years (177 scats; 154 in CS, 23 in WS ): roe deer (65%BC), hare (10%BC), small rodents (7%BC), grouses and other birds (6%BC), wild boar (4%BC), small rodents (7%BC), red squirrel (<1%BC) and hedgehog (<1%BC);

-adult male (Stiapan) (122 scats; 71 in CS, 51 in WS): mainly red deer, but also roe deer (59%BC), grouses, ducks and small birds (29%BC), hare (5%BC), beaver (3%BC), red fox (2%BC), raccoon dog (<1%BC), small rodents (1%BC), hedgehog (<1%BC), red squirrel (<1%BC);
+adult male (Stsiapan) (122 scats; 71 in CS, 51 in WS): mainly red deer, but also roe deer (59%BC), grouses, ducks and small birds (29%BC), hare (5%BC), beaver (3%BC), red fox (2%BC), raccoon dog (<1%BC), small rodents (1%BC), hedgehog (<1%BC), red squirrel (<1%BC);

 adult male (Bazyl’) (57 scats; 21 in CS, 36 in WS): red deer and roe deer mostly (59%BC), beaver (4%BC), grouses and mallards (17%BC), hares (10%BC), red squirrel (2%BC), hedgehog (1%BC), badger (1%BC), small rodents (3%BC), red fox (2BC%), raccoon dog (1%BC), small birds (<1%BC).